aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

 type: docs
 weight: 200
 url: /javascript-cpp/get-validation-applied-on-a-cell/
-description: This article shows how to apply validation on a Cell with JavaScript via C++.
+description: This article shows how to apply validation to a cell with JavaScript via C++.
 keywords: apply cell validation in excel with JavaScript via C++, apply validation on a cell in excel with JavaScript via C++, apply validation in excel with JavaScript via C++, cell validation in excel with JavaScript via C++, JavaScript via C++ apply cell validation in excel, JavaScript via C++ apply validation on a cell in excel, JavaScript via C++ cell validation in excel
 ---

 {{% alert color="primary" %}}

 You can use Aspose.Cells for JavaScript via C++ to get the validation applied to a cell.
 Aspose.Cells provides the [**Cell.validation**](https://reference.aspose.com/cells/javascript-cpp/cell/#validation--) method for this purpose.
-If there is no validation applied on the cell, it returns null.
+If there is no validation applied to the cell, it returns null.

 Similarly, you can use [**Worksheet.validations.validationInCell(number, number)**](https://reference.aspose.com/cells/javascript-cpp/validationcollection/#validationInCell-number-number-) method to acquire the validation applied to a cell by providing its row and column indices.